 Vaginal breech delivery

-- Induction of labour may be considered (given favourable circumstances) but augmentation of labour is not recommended.
+- Induction of labour may be considered (given favourable circumstances and informed maternal consent) but augmentation of labour is not recommended.

 - Continuous fetal monitoring should be offered to all women with a breech presentation in labour.
 Fetal blood sampling from the buttocks is not advised.